Heat! What heat? Tokyo Olympics would have been on cool side - WHIZ News

 Q: We saw Japanese swim star Rikako Ikee last week in a brief ceremony at the new national stadium.
 What are her plans?

-A: Ikee was the star of the Asian Games two years ago, winning six gold medals in Jakarta in freestyle and butterfly.
+A: Ikee was the star of the Asian Games two years ago, winning six gold medals in Jakarta.
 She was billed as Japan’s “Golden Girl”and was sure to be the face of the Olympics.
-However, she was diagnosed with leukemia early in 2019 and has undergone a year of difficult treatments.
-The 20-year-old says she hopes to compete in the 2024 Paris Olympics.
+However, she was diagnosed with leukemia in 2019 and has undergone a year of difficult treatments.
+The 20-year-old Ikee says she hopes to compete in the 2024 Paris Olympics.

-Holding the Olympic flame in a tiny lantern, she gave an emotional speech last week at the new national stadium.
-The stadium was empty for the 15-minute ceremony on July 23 to mark the one-year-to-go mark for the games.
+Holding the Olympic flame in a tiny lantern, she gave an emotional speech last week at the new national stadium, which was empty for the 15-minute ceremony on July 23 to mark the one-year-to-go mark for the games.
 She symbolizes the struggles facing Tokyo 2020 as it tries to pull off an unprecedented postponement.

 “Let this year that starts today not be just a delay, but instead be thought of as ‘plus one’ more year,” Ikee said, speaking in Japanese.
 “I feel that is a way of thinking that looks to the future and is optimistic.
 Of course, I understand well that there are some voices opposing even discussing sports when the world is in such a critical situation.

 “But on the other hand, I think that when crawling out of adversity, you certainly need the power of hope.
-As long as hope is glimmering far away, you can continue facing the future no matter how hard it gets.
-For me, that one thought of wanting to return to the swimming pool helped me overcome the painful treatment.”
+As long as hope is glimmering far away, you can continue facing the future no matter how hard it gets.”

 Q: Where do the Paralympics stand?